coulibalyfagnine/dependancyInjecton/README.md

 # dependancyInjecton

-test that pull and push work
+test that pull and push work.
+Of course its works !!!